 Workers' compensation benefits provided by the Trust were previously provided to members of the Association pursuant to insurance policies issued by a third party and reinsured by Horsemen's Insurance Alliance SPC (HIA), which is incorporated in the Cayman Islands as a segregated portfolio trust and a captive insurer owned by the Association.
 Effective July 16, 2011, the Trust began providing coverage to members, which were previously provided by a third party insurance policy in conjunction with HIA acting as the reinsurer for a specified amount of covered risks.
-All claims and other liabilities prior to this date remain the obligation of the third party insurer and HIA.
+All claims and other liabilities prior to this date remained the obligation of the third party insurer and HIA.
+The Association entered into a transaction to sell HIA to a third party during 2022 as there were no further claim obligations.